deadlydog/deadlydog.github.io/_posts/2025-02-08-Windows-settings-I-change-after-a-clean-install.md

 ![System tray icons](/assets/Posts/2025-02-08-Windows-settings-I-change-after-a-clean-install/system-tray-icons.png)

+You can also simply drag-and-drop the system tray icons to/from the hidden area to control which ones are always shown.

 ### Shift the Start Menu to the left

 Windows 11 moved the Start Menu to the center of the taskbar by default.